coq/coq/doc/sphinx/addendum/sprop.rst

    In particular, conversion checking through bytecode or native code compilation currently does not understand proof irrelevance.

-This section describes the extension of Coq with definitionally proof irrelevant propositions (types in the sort :math:`\SProp`, also known as strict propositions) as described in :cite:`Gilbert:POPL2019`.
+This section describes the extension of Rocq with definitionally proof irrelevant propositions (types in the sort :math:`\SProp`, also known as strict propositions) as described in :cite:`Gilbert:POPL2019`.

-Use of |SProp| may be disabled by passing ``-disallow-sprop`` to the Coq program or by turning the :flag:`Allow StrictProp` flag off.
+Use of |SProp| may be disabled by passing ``-disallow-sprop`` to the Rocq program or by turning the :flag:`Allow StrictProp` flag off.

 .. flag:: Allow StrictProp